pulimoodan/docemo/README.md

 ## Client secrets

-Copy the `scr/client/constants/secrets.example.tsx` file and create a `secrets.tsx` file.
+Go to the `.env` file.
 Configure api keys in that file.

 ## Website url

-Go to the `scr/client/constants/urls.tsx` file and configure the website base url.
+Go to the `.env` file and configure the website base url.

 ## Migration
 Configure `prisma/schema.prisma` file according to your database and paste the database url in the .env file as `DATABASE_URL`.